retry

 retry: ignoring error because retryCounter < max.

-ContextError: assert retryCounter == 3 evaluated to False.
+AssertionError: assert retryCounter == 3 evaluated to False.

 retry: ignoring error because retryCounter < max.

-ContextError: assert retryCounter == 3 evaluated to False.
+AssertionError: assert retryCounter == 3 evaluated to False.

-end. you'll see me only after previous step succeeds.
+END. you'll see me only after previous step succeeds.

 infinite retry